muratk3n/thirdwave/en/tweets/2014/week44.md

+# Week 44

 Assad should go

 What do you mean by "go"?

 "Go" as in leave the country and never come back go, or as in, "he wont be the leader of all of Syria, but (most likely) the leader of Alawis, his minority sect, but still in Syria as part of a power sharing agreement" go?
 The latter is more reasonable and realistic IMO..
 Is there a need to destroy this guy?
 The people who want a caliphate who like and want to be like the Ottoman empire need "attention" first.
 We mean ISIS of course.

+---

 Twitter User

 Research shows (at work) sparring over tasks, ideas frequently spills over into personal grudges  [..]

 Possible

 As species we are still new at this stuff, that is, collaborating over ideas, knowledge, data at such a big scale -in terms of participation- is unprecented in human history.
 Biologically we are still hunter-gatherers at heart.
 Yes our minds are pretty good at complexity but also, the speed at which the information is bombarded on us is at its highest in history, it is immense.
 This and similar issues around information overload are the primary topic of Future Shock.
 Some countries have more experience on this than others.
 US got there first.
 They developed a predominantly white-collar work force for the first time - hence its work language, culture has probably most diverse tools (for now) in dealing with this stuff.
 The rest of the world is catching up tho.

+---

 Question